 The individual companies in the group have their own administrative structures, organised on the basis of the size of each company, overseen by a manager.
-The administrative manager and/or the general management of the individual companies identify and monitor tax risks.
-They are responsible for the conformity to the laws and the fiscal strategy.
+The administrative manager and/or the general management of the individual companies identify and monitor tax risks and are responsible for the conformity with tax laws and strategies.
 The other divisions, departments or offices of the organisation are bound to inform the tax managers and obtain information from the departments in charge whenever they have to deal with cases that have not already been analysed or that do not comply with the internal regulations.
 If the regulations are updated or modified, the departments in charge of tax risk inform the other parties concerned and define new operational rules.